bryantaolong/bryantaolong/README.md

 ### ✨ User‑System (User Identity & Permission Demo)

-- ⚙️ **user-system**: A Spring Boot demo for user identity management, featuring user registration, login, permission and role management, secured by Spring Security + JWT; Built with MyBatis/Spring Data JPA for DB operations, Redis for session caching.
+- ⚙️ **user-system**: A Spring Boot demo for user identity management, featuring user registration, login, permission and role management, secured by Spring Security + JWT; Built with MyBatis for DB operations, Redis for session caching.
 Designed as a foundational standalone/distributed module for larger backend platforms.
 - 🧩 **user-system-go** (Golang Version of User System) A lightweight user identity management system written in Go Built with Gin framework and JWT-based authentication Modular structure with RESTful APIs, GORM persistence, the same core features as the Java version but with Golang idioms.

 ### 🥊 Combo (Command‑Line Todo List Manager)